friendica/red/doc/Permissions.md

 - _Can edit my "public" pages_.
 This determines who can edit your webpages.
 This is useful for wikis or sites with multiple editors, but this isn't done yet, so this is placeholder text.
 - _Can administer my channel resources_.
 This determines who can have full control of your channel.
 This should normally be set to "nobody except myself".

+Plugins/addons may provide special permission settings, so you may be offered additional permission settings beyond what is described here.

-If you have set any of these permissions to "only those I specifically allow", you may specify indivudal permissions on the contact edit screen.
+If you have set any of these permissions to "only those I specifically allow", you may specify indivudal permissions on the connnection edit screen.

 **Affinity**

-The contact edit screen offers a slider to select a degree of friendship with the contact.
-Think of this as a measure of how much you dislike them.
+The connection edit screen offers a slider to select a degree of friendship with the connnection (this tool is enabled through the "Extra Features" tab of your Settings page).
+Think of this as a measure of how much you like or dislike them.
 1 is for people you like, whose posts you want to see all the time.
-99 is for people you can't stand, whose posts you never want to see.
-Once you've assigned a value here, you can use the affinity tool (assuming you have it enabled) on the network page to filter content based on this number.
+99 is for people you don't care for, and whose posts you might only wish to look at occasionally.
+Once you've assigned a value here, you can use the affinity tool on the matrix page to filter content based on this number.

-The slider has both a minimum and maximum value.
+The slider on the matrix page has both a minimum and maximum value.
 Posts will only be shown from people who fall between this range.
 Affinity has no relation to permissions, and is only useful in conjunction with the affinity tool feature.